-Model 1: Needs-led Model 2: Provision-focused model 1.
+Model 1: Needs-led Model 2: Provision-focused model 2.
+3. 4.
 Universal description of a young person's need - across settings and phases.
 Supports transition for young people.
 Strong basis in evidence - identification of need based on professional assessment.
-There are drawbacks to provision-focused models.
-"Provision" introduces a greater element of subjectivity and potential for inconsistency - based on settings' decisions about their provision, not on assessed needs of the YP.
-This can lead to an "ad hoc", fragmented set of top- 4.5.
-Allows for flexibility of funding levels within a consistent framework for identifying needs. up arrangements - precisely what this review has been set up to tackle.
-In addition, trying to describe both needs and provision can make these banding documents unwieldy - longer documents are harder to navigate where YP have multiple needs.
+Allows for flexibility of funding levels within a consistent framework for identifying needs.
+More practical to navigate - shorter documents, more focused descriptions of need, useful when a YP has multiple needs.
+"Provision" introduces a greater element of subjectivity and potential for inconsistency based on settings' decisions about their provision, not on assessed needs of the YP.
+The can lead to an "ad hoc", fragmented set of top up arrangements - precisely what this review has been set up to tackle.
+In addition, trying to describe both needs and provision can make these banding document unwieldy - longer documents are harder to navigate where YP have multiple needs. his p- /